Impact of years of fusion experiments revealed by JET

 The Joint European Torus (JET) continues its 40-year legacy of world-leading research and development to inform and enable a sustainable fusion energy sector

-• the impact of high-powered plasmas and groundbreaking experiments are revealed
+- the impact of high-powered plasmas and groundbreaking experiments revealed

-The UK Atomic Energy Authority (UKAEA) has successfully developed and deployed of remote handling technologies, as part of the decommissioning of the Joint European Torus (JET).
-Through the characterisation and analysis of materials including beryllium, tungsten and Inconel, JET continues its 40-year legacy of world-leading research and development, informing and enabling a sustainable fusion energy sector.
+UKAEA has successfully developed and deployed remote handling technologies as part of the decommissioning of the Joint European Torus (JET).
+JET continues a 40-year legacy of world-leading research and development with the characterisation and analysis of materials.
+These include beryllium, tungsten and Inconel.
+It helps further inform and enable a sustainable fusion energy sector.

-JET plasma science operations concluded at the end of December 2023, beginning a transition into the JET Decommissioning and Repurposing programme (JDR) scheduled to last until at least 2040.
+JET plasma science operations concluded at the end of December 2023.
+This began a transition into the JET Decommissioning and Repurposing programme (JDR), scheduled to last until at least 2040.

-The UK Atomic Energy Authority (UKAEA) has committed to decommission JET in a sustainable manner, and to use the programme as a showcase for technologies that are applicable both in fusion and adjacent sectors.
+UKAEA has committed to decommission JET in a sustainable manner.
+It will use the programme as a showcase for technologies that are applicable both in fusion and adjacent sectors.

 A critical early project has been the sample retrieval campaign.
-Sixty-six tiles and components were removed from JET in late-2024, which are now being processed and studied to assess the key physical, chemical and radiological properties of the materials.
+66 tiles and components were removed from JET in 2024.
+They are now being processed and studied to assess the key physical, chemical and radiological properties of the materials.
 The results will help inform how JET is decommissioned.

-The tiles and components that have been recovered are also giving an initial indication of the impact of years of high-powered plasmas on plasma-facing components.
+The recovered tiles and components give an indication of the impact of years of high-powered plasmas on plasma-facing components.

-During JET’s final pulses, scientists looked to improve their understanding of damage mechanisms.
+Scientists looked to improve their understanding of damage mechanisms during JET’s final pulses.
 This included multiple intentional plasma disruptions and the associated electromagnetic forces, and aiming electrons at JET’s inner wall.
-By purposely creating these conditions they were able to see surface melting and the reverse waterfall effect, providing unique insights that will assist in mitigating these issues in future fusion machines.
+By purposely creating these conditions they could see surface melting and the reverse waterfall effect.
+This provides unique insights that will assist in mitigating these issues in future fusion machines.

-Samples will continue to be analysed by UKAEA experts from the Tritium Fuel Cycle and Materials divisions, and by staff at EUROfusion laboratories across Europe as part of ongoing multi-national research programmes.
+Experts from UKAEA’s Tritium Fuel Cycle and Materials divisions, and EUROfusion laboratories across Europe will analyse samples further.
+This is part of ongoing multi-national research programmes.

-At the same time, UKAEA will be upgrading its remote handling system to deliver the first phase of in-vessel decommissioning, where c.3,700 components will be removed from JET.
+At the same time, UKAEA will upgrade its remote handling system to deliver the first phase of in-vessel decommissioning.
+It will remove around 3,700 components from JET.

 A full upgrade of JET’s operating booms began in 2019.
 This upgrade included the installation of the Remote Handling Operations Virtual Reality (RHOVR), which harnesses the Unreal Engine.
-Better known for its use in video games, this creates hyper-realistic 3D environments and has also been used in other decommissioning programmes, including at Sellafield.
+Better known for its use in video games, this creates hyper-realistic 3D environments.
+Other decommissioning programmes use it, including at Sellafield.

 The Sample Retrieval operation was a huge success, demonstrating new capabilities and technologies.
 The team, which included newly trained operators, deployed the remote handling system, removing over 60 samples from the vessel.
 In addition, a collaboration with EUROfusion to carry out LIBS experiments – Laser Induced Breakdown Spectroscopy – gives us another view of the material properties in the vessel that will help for the future planning of JET decommissioning and take fusion science forward.